infantopratik/order-manager/README.md

 2. Install yarn => npm install -g yarn
 3. Clone the repository
 4. Install all the dependencies of the project => cd order-manager && yarn install
-5. Start MongoDB Server => sudo mongod
+5. Generate Build => yarn prod:build
-6. Start Backend Server => yarn start (OR) yarn debug
+6. Start the Server => yarn prod:start
-8. Start Frontend Server => yarn dev:wds
+7. The app uses MongoDB, which is deployed by Mongo Atlas, so will connect by itself.
-9. App will be running on http://localhost:8000 OR http://127.0.0.1:8000
+8. App will be running on http://localhost:8000 OR http://127.0.0.1:8000

 # API Endpoints
-*User*
+*Orders*
+GET -> /api/orders - Lists all orders
+POST -> /api/order - add an order

+*Users*
+POST -> /api/user - register a new user
+GET -> /api/user/details - get user details